 Meeting other families was comforting, as being in a situation like ours can be very isolating and lonely.

 It was helpful to have respite care for Kayen at home.
 It allowed Kayen to be independent and had a big impact on his development.
 One of my fondest memories was coming home and finding Noah’s Ark’s Tony playing in the ball pit with Kayen.
 Our home was filled with laughter on many occasions, but there were also times when Kayen needed comforting and Tony knew exactly what to do.
 They had a special bond.

 Kayen passed away suddenly on 30 Dec 2013; this was shocking as he had been doing so well.
 Everything just fell apart.
 Our support network and the medical teams we had around us seemed to vanish overnight.
 My biggest fear was Noah’s Ark leaving us when we needed them the most.

 The continuing care has been amazing.
 I cannot imagine our life without them.
 They were a big part of Kayen’s life and that’s why they are like family to us.

 Without Noah’s Ark, things could have been a lot worse.
 Noah’s Ark is vital and there are many more families out there that need the support.
 Having a hospice facility is very important.
 Without a doubt, a home from home environment would have made a big difference to Kayen and us.

-We never dreamt we would embark on a journey that would be this painful and heart breaking.
-It’s tested us mentally, physically and emotionally, the help and support from the team has been invaluable to us and for this we are eternally grateful.”
+We never dreamt we would embark on a journey that would be this painful and heartbreaking.
+It’s tested us mentally, physically and emotionally, the help and support from the team have been invaluable to us and for this, we are eternally grateful.